Organizations

 Knights of Columbus – The Knights of Columbus is a men’s group dedicated to offering support to the pastor and bishop, usually via special projects in the parish and the diocese.
 They raise money to with parish, diocesan, and pro-life causes through pancake breakfasts and spaghetti dinners; help with physical repairs around the parish, and offer assistance with decorating at Christmas and Easter.
 Members must attend an initiation to join; and must be “practical Catholic men,” (if married, married in the Church; if single, living according to the laws of the Church; attend Mass regularly, and are faithful to Church teachings).
 The Knights hold their monthly meeting on the 1st Tuesdays of the month in the Legion Room (the classroom down the hallway from Flynn Hall).

 Legion of Mary – The Legion of Mary is a group devoted to prayers and good works in the parish; members not only commit to praying the rosary on a daily basis, but also visit shut-ins, newcomers, and promote Marian devotions in the parish.
-St. Mary’s Legion meets on Mondays at 6 pm and is always looking for active members.
-If interested in joining, please contact the rectory.
+St. Mary’s Legion meets every Monday at 6 pm and is always looking for active members.
+If interested in joining, please contact the parish office, 402-435-2125.

-RCIA – RCIA stands for the Rite of Christian Initiation for Adults.
+OCIA – OCIA stands for the Order of Christian Initiation for Adults.
 It contains various rites, some of them optional, for bringing adult converts into the faith.
 Some of these rites are: the anointing of catechumens, the rite of welcoming, the Rite of Election, and the scrutinies.
 The rituals involved generally take place in the weeks leading up to the Easter Vigil, when those who have not been baptized (catechumens) receive the sacraments of baptism, confirmation, and Holy Communion.

-At the core of the RCIA are the instruction classes.
+At the core of the OCIA are the instruction classes.
 Before making the commitment to join the Church and become a full member of the Catholic Faith, it is imperative that adults possess sufficient knowledge of what the Church teaches (about herself, Scriptures, God, mankind, and morality) so that their decision is fully informed and made with complete freedom.
-Sundays 3:00 pm, Legion Room.